kuhchung/kuhchung.github.io/pages/armory/progression.md

 <img src="images/MH3icon-4-Waist.png" width="16px"> Alloy Faulds O  (Sharpener +2)
 <img src="images/MH3icon-5-Legs.png" width="16px"> Lagiacrus Greaves | OO  (SpeedSetup+2, SpeedSetup +2)

-Yes, you *can* wear full Lagiacrus, but that takes two extra horns and gives you Status Atk Down.
+Yes, you *can* wear full Lagiacrus, but that takes **three** extra horns (arguably the hardest mat) and gives you Status Atk Down.
 By the way, Status Atk Down **affects tranqs.** I get that question so many times.
-Well, now you don't have to deal with it with Alloyiacrus!
+Well, with Alloyiacrus, now you don't have to deal with it!

 ---